 Acrylic or oil.
 All levels.

-Each three-hour session we will do a brief warm-up exercise, then we will tackle a painting project start-to-finish.
+Each three-hour session we do a brief warm-up exercise, then we tackle a painting project start-to-finish.
 The class is designed to expand your range so that you can paint anything you wish with more confidence.
-If you think you would enjoy some technical and inspirational help in a supportive group setting, come on over.
-We will all be learning and growing together. 🙂

 What you will paint?